Buying a Welsh Springer Spaniel Puppy

 - provide a supply of food

-- provide a blanket smellng of Mum
+- provide a blanket smelling of Mum

 - follow the Code of Practice for Dog Breeding